-- Please remember it is important that you read and heed the safety signs on the Backhoe. - Check all mounting bolts.
+- Please remember it is important that you follow the safety signs on the backhoe. - Check all mounting bolts.
 Do not overload the tractor frame. - Review maps or locate underground utilities before starting to dig.
 Remove all sticks, stones, roots, and wires from working area before starting. - Take care not to contact overhead and underground obstructions during operation. - Never operate controls from the ground.
 Operate only from the operator's seat to prevent unexpected boom movement that can lead to crushing between frame members. - Do not dig under machine or stabilizers.
-A cave-in could result and the machine could fall into the excavation. - Lower front bucket and stabilizers to the ground to stabilize the machine before starting to dig. - Do not exceed machine lift capacity.
+A cave-in could result in the machine falling into the excavation. - Lower front bucket and stabilizers to the ground to stabilize the machine before starting to dig. - Do not exceed machine lift capacity.
 Overloading can cause structural damage and lead to unsafe operating conditions.

-- Position Backhoe so that loads extend directly behind machine when lifting or placing heavy objects. - Never carry, lift or move people on boom or bucket. - Never place any part of your body where it would be in danger if movement should occur during assembly, installation, operation, maintaining, repairing, removal or moving. - Do not walk or work under a raised machine or attachment unless it is securely blocked or held in position.
+- Position backhoe so that loads extend directly behind machine when lifting or placing heavy objects. - Never carry, lift or move people on boom or bucket. - Never place any part of your body where it would be in danger if machine movement occurs. - Do not walk or work under a raised machine or attachment unless it is securely blocked or held in position.
 Do not depend on the tractor hydraulic system to hold the machine or attachment in place. - Do not allow riders on this machine at any time.
 There is no safe place for any riders. - Before you operate the machine, check over all hydraulic lines, hoses, connections and components. - Replace any worn or damaged parts immediately.
 Tighten all leaking fittings. - Do not allow anyone who is not familiar with the safety rules and operation instructions to use this machine.
 Review safety instructions annually.